 - your dentures tend to slip, or you feel they no longer fit properly

 - you have signs of gum disease or tooth decay, such as bleeding gums or bad breath

-If poorly fitting or worn dentures are not replaced, they can cause great discomfort and lead to mouth sores, infections or problems with eating and speech.
+If poorly fitting or worn dentures aren't replaced, they can cause great discomfort and lead to mouth sores, infections or problems eating and speaking.